carbon-language/carbon-lang/flang/documentation/Calls.md

 * (6) coindexed effective with `ALLOCATABLE` ultimate component requires `INTENT(IN)` &/or `VALUE` dummy
 * (13) a coindexed scalar effective requires a scalar dummy
-* (14) a non-conindexed scalar usually requires a scalar dummy, with some exceptions
+* (14) a non-conindexed scalar effective usually requires a scalar dummy, but there are some exceptions that allow elements of storage sequences to be passed and treated like arrays
 * (15-17) array rank agreement
 * (20) `INTENT(OUT)` & `INTENT(IN OUT)` dummies require definable actuals
 * (21) array sections with vector subscripts can't be passed to definable dummies